MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Step 7 - **Go back to review** - Once you are finished assessing understanding you make a call if they understand a concept properly, or if you can move on to the next step in your roadmap.
 For all intents and purposes you are back to review.

+## Before you code something, have them explain it on a whiteboard

+## Pair programming is a powerful way to transfer knowlege

+* If you are going to pair, have your mentee at the keyboard

+Benefits of synthetic problems
+* Idea of toy problems to learn new concepts.
+These are useful to allow you to reduce the pieces of new information being learnt and redundant information
+* Falls in line with cognitive load theory

+Cons of synthetic problems
+* Wax on wax off without connecting to why it is important
+* See this as not adding value
+* Hippocampi tells you it's not important to learn and so you forget it quickly
 ## Coding katas or synthetic problems

 We use